AusClimateService/unseen/docs/user_guide/worked_example.rst

-Once we've got to the point where our data is procesed and we are satisified that the observational and (independent, bias corrected) model data have similar enough statistical distributions, the ``general_utils`` module has a number of functions to help to express our unpreecedented event (in this case the 2019 annual rainfall total over the Australian wheatbelt) in the context of our large ensemble.
+Once we've got to the point where our data is procesed and we are satisified that the observational and (independent, bias corrected) model data have similar enough statistical distributions, the unseen software has a number of functions to help to express our unpreecedented event (in this case the 2019 annual rainfall total over the Australian wheatbelt) in the context of our large ensemble.